-An average exchange rate of C\$1 to US\$0.7602 is obtained using the trailing monthly average exchange rates from June 2019 to May 2021.
-It is believed that going forward the US Dollar will continue to strengthen against the Canadian Dollar as the US economy continues to strengthen.
+An average exchange rate of C\$1 to US\$0.7829 is obtained using the trailing monthly average exchange rates from June 2020 to May 2022.
+It is believed that going forward the US Dollar will continue to strengthen against the Canadian Dollar as the US continues to raise its interest rate and the US economy continues to strengthen.
 The potential of future rate hikes by the US Federal Reserve in the coming years will support a strong US Dollar.